The More You Sweat, the More Weight You Lose?

-The quantity of sweat glands you have is determined by your genes, and they don’t work the same in all human beings.
-Studies have revealed that the more you sweat, the more sweat glands you have (the average is between 2 and 4 million over your whole body).
+The quantity of sweat glands you have is determined by your genes.
+The average is between 2 and 4 million over your whole body.
+Studies have revealed that the more you sweat, the more sweat glands you have.
+But, everyone is different.

-Women usually have more than men, but men’s sweat glands are more active (up to 50% more).
-In addition, they have a different body composition: men have more water in their body and their sweat is more acidic.
-Hormonal differences are the reason.
+Women usually have more sweat glands than men; although, men’s sweat glands are more active (up to 50 percent more).
+Likewise, our bodies are different: men have more water in the body and the sweat is more acidic.
+Get into hormonal differences and women come on top.

 Female athletes, for example, start to sweat at a higher temperature and from deeper tissues.
 At the same effort and temperature, men sweat more.
 Women, on the other hand, have more mechanisms for cooling their body (especially circulatory mechanisms).